Skip to Content

 A delicious bowl of butter chicken in a pale blue bowl sat on a pink napkin with a bowl of rice to the back and topped with chopped corriader

-Our Butter Chicken Curry is ideal for family dining as it packed full of flavour, but not chilli heat.
+Butter Chicken Curry is ideal for family dining as it packed full of flavour, but not chilli heat.
 This makes it a perfect curry for feeding to a crowd where you’re not sure of everyone’s tolerance to chilli.

 A closeup view of a paneer curry sitting on a homemade flatbread.

-One of my favourite curries, and one I cook more than any other, is our Easy Matar Paneer.
+One of my favourite curries, and one I cook more than any other, is my Easy Matar Paneer.
 A vegetarian curry with creamy soft paneer cheese, served here with chutney and wraps, but just as tasty with rice.

 A pink bowl filled with lamb and spinach curry with some fresh green finger chillies set alongside.